gcmaidana/Only-Darius/README.md

 This program will pick only the champion Darius when playing League of Legends.
 This is a work in progress.
 The program selects the champion properly and it runs, but only if you run the program in the game lobby.
 I will continue to add functionality so that the selection occurs without fail no matter when you start running the program, e.g.: whether in the game lobby or at the start screen, etc.

-Currently, I think I am going to add a FlowHandler class because I think there's an API request that tells you whether you're currently in the lobby, in a game, etc.
+Currently, I think I am going to add a FlowHandler class because I think there's a League Client API request that tells you whether you're currently in the lobby, or in a game, etc.
 I need to mess around with the API more to figure out a solution.
 The code is commented to some degree, but I will add more comments and make everything more readable after I finish and refactor everything.

 The motivation behind this project is that Darius is my favorite champion and I want others to experience how great Darius is.

+Please note that this project uses the League Client API, which is different that the official Riot Games API.
+The League Client API is not officially supported for use with third party applications.
+As such, there is no guarantee of full documentation or service uptime for the API, so I cannot guarantee that this project will work in the future.

 <img src="https://ddragon.leagueoflegends.com/cdn/img/champion/splash/Darius_0.jpg">